 Before starting to breed, it took an awful lot of trips to the UK and lots of time to get informed about the breeding lines and the (health) problems that can occur in this breed.
 Our own bitches got checked from top to toe (see health) and after long deliberations we decided on the studs for our first two litters.

 When choosing a stud we look for rather small, light – built, fast dogs with lots of drive, a good impulse control and straight legs.
 A lot of wcs have Chippendale feet or are too chunky (which a lot of gundog breeders prefer).
-Needless to say we put a great emphasis on the health of the dogs we breed with. (please read chapter “health” ) Almost all our wockers are rather small in size and we try to breed puppies who have a chance to end up in the “small” category in agility but of course we can’t guarantee that.
-Despite from that they do very well in the medium too 😀
+Needless to say we put a great emphasis on the health of the dogs we breed with. (please read chapter “health” ) Almost all our wockers are rather small in size and some puppies end up in the “small” category in agility but of course we can’t guarantee that.
+However – they do very well in the medium too 😀